Alisson Kruusmaab. March 7, 1992 Pärnu

 In 2013, she was awarded Erkki-Sven Tüür Young Composer’s Scholarship.
 In 2018, Kruusmaa was selected to participate at the 24th Young Composers Meeting by the world-renowned contemporary ensemble Orkest de Ereprijs where her Rain for mezzo soprano and wind orchestra won the Best Composition Prize and was in the programme of Gaudeamus Muziekweek in Utrecht in the same year.
 In 2018, Kruusmaa was selected among the finalists of the competition organised by Los Angeles based Kaleidoscope Chamber Orchestra.
 In 2019, Kruusmaa was the guest composer of the Mise-En Festival in New York.

-In 2021, Alisson Krussmaa was awarded the Annual Prize of the Endowment for Music of the Cultural Endowment of Estonia.
+Alisson Krussmaa has been awarded the Annual Prize of the Endowment for Music of the Cultural Endowment of Estonia (2021) and Tõnu Kaljuste Scholarship (2023).

 Composer's homepage: https://alissonkruusmaa.com/